cwendorf/EASI/B-TutorialExamples/Mixed/README.md

 ---

-## Mixed Design Tutorial
+## Mixed Design (Between-Subjects and Within-Subjects) Tutorial

-### Overview of the Examples
+### Overview of this Example

-The **Mixed** files analyze an example of a two-factor mixed design (one between-subjects and one within-subjects factor).
+The **Mixed** files analyze an example of a a mixed (between-subjects and within-subjects) design by applying the estimate, plot, test, and standardize functions for a within-subjects factor separately at levels of the between-subjects factor.
 These analyses include the following:

-- Analyses of Multiple Groups (equivalent to one-sample analyses of each level of the design)
+- Analyses of Mutiple Variables (equivalent to one-sample analyses for each instance of a variable, seaprately at levels of the between-subjects factor)
-- Analyses of Marginal Means (equivalent to one-sample analyses of the marginal means)
-- Analyses of Main Effects (equivalent to a comparison analysis of marginal means for each factor in the design)
+- Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable, seaprately at levels of the between-subjects factor)
-- Analyses of the Interaction (equivalent to comparisons analysis of the simple effects)
+- Analyses of a Variable Contrast (equivalent to a contrast analysis of all instances of a variable, seaprately at levels of the between-subjects factor)

 ### Files for this Example